Eve Harrow • The Land of Israel

 To order Jewish Law As Rebellion visit Urim Publications

 Melissa Amster • The Jewish Food Experience

 What kind of connection does food have to the Torah, aside from the laws of kashrut?
-Diana Lipton explored this concept in the book From Forbidden Fruit to Milk and Honey: A Commentary on Food in the Torah, where she worked with a team of 52 internationally acclaimed scholars to write essays on each parasha (Torah portion) and how food Read the rest of this entry »
+Diana Lipton explored this concept in the book From Forbidden Fruit to Milk and Honey: A Commentary on Food in the Torah, where she worked with a team of 52 internationally acclaimed scholars to write essays on each parasha (Torah portion) and how food Continue reading “52 Portions of Torah and Food”

 Rabbi Ari Enkin • Torah Book Reviews